dacianf/flutter_rxdart_state_management/README.md

 RxDart State Management

-Projects describes a Flutter application which uses open API: https://universities.hipolabs.com for fetching a list of universities and displaying them in them.
+Project describes a Flutter application which displays a list of universities which can be queried by the country they are based into.
+It fetch the data by connecting to open API:
+"https://universities.hipolabs.com" and uses a clean and testable architecture for processing the information received from the API and displaying it on the screen.

 Technologies used: